DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

 - 3.6.3 Public Key Infrastructure (PKI)
     - **Public Key Infrastructure (PKI)**: hierarchy of trust relationships permitting the combination of asymmetric and symmetric cryptography along with hashing and digital certificates (giving us hybrid cryptography)
         - A PKI issues certificates to computing devices and users, enabling them to apply cryptography (e.g., to send encrypted email messages, encrypt websites or use IPsec to encrypt data communications)
-        - X.509 governs digital certificates and the public key infrastructure (PKI).
+        - 📝X.509 standards governs digital certificates and the public key infrastructure (PKI).
 It defines the appropriate content for a digital certificate and the processes used by certificate authorities to generate and revoke certificates.
+        - 📝X.500 standards governs directory access
         - Many vendors provide PKI services; you can run a PKI privately and solely for your own org, you can acquire certificates from a trusted third-party provider, or you can do both (which is common)
         - A PKI is made up of
             - **certification authorities (CAs)**: servers that provide one or more PKI functions, such as providing policies or issuing certificates